Rayan84/concert/README.md

-# concert
+# Concert Website Project
-Concert website represents a conceptual event , it is solo project accomplished to satisfy  Microverse capstone  requirement
+Concert website is a site for a conceptual event, it is a solo project accomplished to satisfy Microverse capstone requirement.
+I would like through this work to demonstrate mastery in HTML, CSS in addition to skills in other important aspects like good UI design..

 # Screenshot
 <img src='./assets/screenshot.png'>